catwomey/catwomey.github.io/_posts/2015-07-23-go-mobile-intro.markdown

 tags: go mobile
 ---

-With the upcoming release of go 1.5 the ability to compile go code to work on android or ios is being introduced.
-You can either write your application completly in go with opengl for your ui, or write a go library that can interact with native android/ios.
+With the upcoming release of go 1.5 the ability to compile go code to work on Android or iOS is being introduced.
+You can either write your application completly in go with opengl for your ui, or write a go library that can interact with native android/iOS.
 This opens up the doors for cross platform libraries (business logic anyone?), which has me pretty excited.
 Google has even done some of the legwork to make sure that apps written in go aren't rejected from the app store with [Ivy](https://itunes.apple.com/us/app/ivy-big-number-calculator/id1012116478?mt=8).

+In this post I will go over the very basic setup to compile and install a go app in Android, and briefly explain what's going on.

 ##Getting started

 Let's get started, first you need to have a working go 1.5 install.
 You can compile it from [source](https://golang.org/doc/install/source) or use the [pre compiled version](https://golang.org/dl/).
 I used go 1.5 beta2 while writing this blog post on a Linux machine.
-I noticed some warnings about things not working in Windows so if you are using windows for development this may not work.
+I noticed some warnings in the go mobile source about things not working in Windows so if you are using Windows for development this may not work.

-Once you have a working go install you need to install the gomobile command by running:
+Once you have a working go install, you need to install the gomobile command by running:

 ```
  go get golang.org/x/mobile/cmd/gomobile